+Whale watching in San Diego, California, is possible nearly year-round due to different whale species’ migratory patterns.
 Seeing these fascinating creatures in their natural habitat is a one-of-a-kind experience that everyone should enjoy at least once.
-It is possible to spot whales from the shore sometimes — more on that later — but there are no guarantees.

-TIP: Look for whale watching tours with sighting guarantees.
+TIPLook for San Diego whale watching tours with sighting guarantees.
 Many companies will take guests out again for free if certain species of whales aren’t spotted during the trip.

-On a two-hour cruise, you’ll usually have whale sightings, and guests on whale watching tours will typically see common dolphins, bottlenose dolphins, risso dolphins, and Pacific white-sided dolphins, too.
+On a two-hour whale-watching cruise, you’ll usually see whales and dolphins.
+The latter includes common dolphins, bottlenose dolphins, Risso dolphins, and Pacific white-sided dolphins, too.

-In the winter and spring, thousands of gray whales travel 6,000 miles down the coastline on their way to the warm calving grounds of Mexico.
+As mentioned above, during the winter and spring, thousands of gray whales travel 6,000 miles down the coastline on their way to Mexico’s warm calving grounds.
 If you are whale watching in late April or May, you might even be lucky enough to spot moms with their calves!

 In the summer and fall, the magnificent blue whale (the largest animal to have ever existed) passes by San Diego as part of the annual breeding and feeding migration.
-(These large whales migrate further offshore so you’ll need to go out on a boat to see them.)
+These large whales migrate further offshore so you’ll need to go out on a cruise to see them.